GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     Change the current value of Young's modulus [7.0e10 N/m^2].

 **-F**\ *nu_a*\ [\ /*h_a*/*nu_m*]
-    Specify a firmoviscous model in conjuncton with an elastic plate thickness specified via **-E**.
-Just give one viscosity (*nu_a*) for an elastic plate over a viscous half-space, or also append the thickness of the asthenosphere, with the first viscosity being asthenospheric and the latter that of the lower mantle
+    Specify a firmoviscous model in conjunction with an elastic plate thickness specified via **-E**.
+Just give one viscosity (*nu_a*) for an elastic plate over a viscous half-space, or also append the thickness of the asthenosphere (*h_a*) and the lower mantle viscosity (*nu_m*), with the first viscosity now being that of the asthenosphere.
+Give viscosities in Pa*s.
+If used, give the thickness of the asthenosphere in meter; append **k** for km.

 .. include:: ../../explain_fft.rst_

 **-L**\ *list*
-    Write the names and times of all grids that were created to the text file *list*.
+    Write the names and evaluation times of all grids that were created to the text file *list*.
 Requires **-T**.

 **-M**\ *tm*
-    Set the Maxwell time *tm* for the viscoelastic model.
+    Specify a viscoelastic model in conjunction with an elastic plate thickness specified via **-E**.
+Append the Maxwell time *tm* for the viscoelastic model (in ).

 **-S**\ *beta*
     Specify a starved moat fraction in the 0-1 range, where 1 means the moat is fully